Lambanog: History

 During the American colonial period, the Food and Drugs Board of the Philippine Islands set up regulated distilleries for lambanóg with modern equipment.
 Home production of lambanóg was made illegal, as unregulated production can result in the retention of toxic levels of methanol due to improper procedures.
 They also standardized the trade name of lambanóg to "Philippine palm brandy" (also "Philippine coco palm brandy").
 This was due to the fact that they were distilled (and thus not wines); as well as concerns about the local prejudice against "native drinks" (which are generally known as vino or bino) which could affect their marketability.

+TasteAtlas in the "Top 79 Spirits in the World" March 15, 2024 list ranked Lambanog as No. 2 with 4.4 star rating from a possible 5.
+It described Lambanog "the clear, colorless, and strong Lambanog originating from the fermented sap of coconut palm, with a usual alcohol content around 40% ABV."

 Description

 Lambanóg has a very high alcohol content of 40%-45% abv (80 to 90 proof), in comparison to bahalina (10%-13% abv) and tubâ (2% - 4% abv).
 Lambanóg is usually served pure, though it can also be traditionally flavored with raisins.
 Modern lambanóg has recently been marketed in several flavours such as mango, blueberry, pineapple, bubblegum and cinnamon in an effort to appeal to all age groups.